is-central/is-central.github.io/src/content/docs/is5-sarkaz/sniper-med-rosmontis.md

    * +20% attack makes Theresis far harder to tank, envys in ED4 will have 6.2k attack, and Amiya blast is harder to survive.

    * +20% defence is also quite annoying since Krooster is often our choice of boat killer and Quilon burst.

-   * It also makes Amiya’s defence egregiously high, to the point where even with Shamare, flingers with only lamp relics do minimum damage.

    * None of the other curse relics are large problems, but this one is a huge one.
 The worst part of this relic is the minimal counterplay you can have with it; you simply must out-stat it.